What Is Tort Insurance?

 - Am I comfortable with insurance companies holding maximum leverage in settlement negotiations?

 Most drivers who carefully answer these questions conclude that full tort's comprehensive protection outweighs the premium difference.
-If you're still weighing your options, reviewing how no-fault and tort systems differ by state can provide valuable context.
+If you're still weighing your options, reviewing what car insurance actually covers can provide valuable context on how each piece of your policy works together.

 Frequently Asked Questions